tonyfieit75/confluent-cmf-s390x/README.md

 # Confluent Manager for Apache Flink® on OpenShift (s390x)

 This repo contains a Helm chart and helper scripts to deploy **Confluent Manager for Apache Flink (CMF)** on **Red Hat OpenShift** (IBM Z **s390x**).
-It packages a re-platformed CMF image for s390x plus OpenShift-friendly security settings (SCC-safe), persistence for CMF’s embedded SQLite, and an OpenShift Route for access.

 > **What CMF does (high level)**
 > CMF is a control plane for Apache Flink in Kubernetes/OpenShift.
 It provides: